cblock/yui-minify-resources/README.md

 compressed all other files including files ending with .min.js or .min.css are ignored.

-You can suppress compression of specific resources with nominify:true parameter - see the resources plugin (http://www.grails.org/plugin/resources) for details of how to declare resources.
+Read the plugin documentation at http://www.grails.org/plugin/yui-minify-resources for more details.